-Just the same as determining your needs for toilet paper, once you have identified your needs and wants in a writer, you can then start doing research for this type of content creator.
+Just as you determine your needs for toilet paper, once you have identified your needs and wants in a writer, you can then start doing research on this type of content creator.
 If the person needs to live in Kentucky, you could do a quick Google search for content creators in Kentucky.
 You'll immediately be provided with a long list of writers who meet this criteria.
-You can also research according to the type of content you need.
+You can also do research according to the type of content you need.
 For example, a search for "press release writer" will provide you with thousands of people who can write a press release for you.

-How are you to choose the best writer though?
-Well, in all honesty, it's your choice, just the same as it's your choice on the type of toilet paper that you buy.
-My advice is to find two to three writers that you're interested in, and then give each writer a small assignment, such as producing a 300-word blog posting.
-Whichever writer does completes your order according to YOUR needs is your go to content creator.
+How are you going to choose the best writer, though?
+Well, in all honesty, it's your choice, just as it's your choice on the type of toilet paper that you buy.
+My advice is to find two to three writers that you're interested in and then give each writer a small assignment, such as producing a 300-word blog posting.
+Whichever writer completes your order according to your unique needs is your go-to content creator.

 Any good toilet paper that's worth spending money on will come with a refund policy, meaning if you don't like it, you can get your money back.
 A good content writer will have the same type of policy.
-If you don't like the content and you don't want to buy the copyrights to it, then so be it.
-You can keep your money and the writer can keep the content.
+If you don't like the content and don't want to buy the copyright to it, then so be it.
+You can keep your money, and the writer can keep the content and copyright.